 While this training course is not mandatory, we hope that a critical mass of reviewers will choose to take it to help enhance the fairness of the assessment process.
 Please note that all Fonds staff responsible for evaluation committees will be required to complete the online training module as well as additional training..

 Given that public research should benefit the greatest possible number of people, the Fonds de recherche du Québec believe that the research projects they support should take human diversity into account, for example by including, where relevant, comparative analysis based on gender or sex.
 As a result, funding applicants will now be required to state, directly in their application form, whether their research project includes a gender- or sex-based comparative analysis.
 The inclusion or absence of such analyses must be justified by applicants.

 This information will not be transmitted to the reviewers and will not affect the scientific assessment of the projects.
 This addition to the application forms is intended to allow the Fonds to document the consideration of sex and gender in proposed and funded research projects.
 Please refer to Section 5.4 of the Fonds' Common General Rules for further details.

-The Fonds de recherche du Québec – Nature et technologies (FRQNT) believes that efforts toward equity, diversity and inclusion contribute to the strengthening of research and training environments and must therefore be recognized when evaluating the quality of these environments.
-Accordingly, since the fall 2018 competition, applicants to FRQNT's Strategic Clusters program have to report on the measures put in place to promote equity, inclusion and diversity.
+The Fonds de recherche du Québec – Nature et technologies (FRQNT) believes that efforts toward equity, diversity and inclusion (EDI) contribute to the strengthening of research and must therefore be recognized when evaluating researchers, as well as research teams and clusters.
+In 2018 and 2019, the FRQNT added indicators on EDI to its grant programs.

-For more information, see the document on considering equity, diversity and inclusion in the evaluation of FRQNT grant applications.
-For the Strategic Clusters program please see specific Guidelines on considering equity, diversity and inclusion in the evaluation of Strategic Clusters.
+For more information, please see the document on considering equity, diversity and inclusion in the evaluation of FRQNT grant applications.